tirthrami02/TheTextEdit/README.md

 # TheTextEdit

-It is made by React JS.
+It was made by React JS.